 Registered Investment Advisor:

-- Use our handy tool to search for a Trusted financial advisor (some of them may also be CFPs).
+- Use our handy tool to search for a highly rated financial advisor company .

 Consumer credit counselor:

 - Search for a certified consumer credit counselor on the U.S. Justice Department website or the National Foundation for Credit Counseling website.

 - The U.S. Consumer Financial Protection Bureau offers tips on how to tell the difference between a reputable credit counselor and a scam credit repair company.